 Our team organised a meeting at the Crunchy Carrots office in March, one month until the launch date.
-Our aim was to come with a online digital strategy, brainstorm some ideas for taglines, slogans, visual content, videos, photography and anything twe thought may have an impact.
+Our aim was to come up with an online digital strategy, brainstorm some ideas for taglines, slogans, visual content, videos, photography and anything we thought may have an impact.

 As our ideas flowed we realised that we had 3 themes we kept returning to again and again.
 We categorised them, and it ultimately became the title of our marketing strategy.

 Creating a buzz around the product was a priority in the days up to the launch.
 We wanted to create a sense of mystery.
 We did this by posting images of a calendar, checking off the days until the launch date.
 This created a curiosity amongst followers, who commented with their own theories.